peter88213/novelyst_aeon2/docs/index.md

 - Entity types "Arc", "Character", "Location", and "Item", and a *Narrative* arc are created, if missing.
 - Event properties "Description" and "Notes" are created, if missing.
 - Missing events, characters, locations, and items are created.
-- "Narrative" events are removed if the associated scene is deleted in novelyst.
+- "Narrative" events are removed if the associated section is deleted in novelyst.

 ### Create a new timeline from a novelyst project